snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-1-released/index.md

 <h3 id="page-pings"> 1.1 Page Ping Tracking</h3>

 Page ping tracking has now been introduced to the AMP tracker.
-These operate differently to those of then Javascript tracker, because of differences between the environments.
+These operate differently to those of the Javascript tracker, because of differences between the environments.
 Page pings may be enabled using the [ampPagePing][amp-ping-docs] request in your trigger.

-Once enabled, page ping events will be sent as an AMP-specific page ping event, agains the [AMP page ping schema][amp-ping-schema].
+Once enabled, page ping events will be sent as an AMP-specific page ping event, against the [AMP page ping schema][amp-ping-schema].
 This will contain the following data, as defined in the [AMP documentation for variable substitutions][amp-var-subs]: scrollLeft, scrollWidth, viewportWidth, scrollTop, scrollHeight, viewportHeight, totalEngagedTime.

 Scroll percentage and engaged time metrics can be calculated by aggregating on these values.
 Additionally, this method can be used in combination with the new AMP web page entity to aggregate to a page view level.

-Documentation can be found [here][amp-ping-docs]
+Documentation can be found [in the page ping section of the AMP tracker docs][amp-ping-docs]

 <h3 id="wp-entity"> 1.2 Web Page Entity</h3>